PostgreSQL For Loop

 Read: Postgresql difference between two timestamps

-In this topic, we’ll learn how to use the PostgreSQL UNION operator to combine results of a set of multiple queries in a single result set.
+In this topic, we’ll learn how to use the PostgreSQL UNION operator to combine the results of a set of multiple queries in a single result set.

 The UNION operator combines result sets of more than two or two SELECT statements in a single result set.
-The following example illustrates the syntax of UNION operators that combines result sets of operators.
+The following example illustrates the syntax of UNION operators that combine result sets of operators.

 SELECT select_list1